iwate/saburaiis/README.md

 ![image](https://user-images.githubusercontent.com/1011232/134011966-d70b2737-81f0-412d-afd4-eda56c997e47.png)

-Cosmos Db has a data what applicationHost.config should be.
+Cosmos DB has a data what applicationHost.config should be.
 And saburaiis agents update IIS on each VM.
 This relationship like a relationship between VirtualDOM and DOM.

 ![image](https://user-images.githubusercontent.com/1011232/134018841-a64dc31f-41ce-4a3c-ae10-6c5ae66068d0.png)